 - Safety tips, warnings, and associated risks (preferably embedded via information mapping underneath to avoid information overload)

-3. On document 2: Break up text with visuals
+3. On document: Break up text with visuals

-As an action-oriented space, the manufacturing industry merits action-based depictions.
-While text will work in some cases, the best way to convey action is through interactive visuals that leave the operator in no doubt as to the correct way to perform a task.
+As an action-oriented space, the manufacturing industry merits action-based depictions of work instructions.
+While text will work in some cases, the best way to convey action is through interactive and visual work instructions that leave the operator in no doubt as to the correct way to perform a task.
 Besides, presenting work instructions in lengthy text, digitized or not, will very likely result in a mental mix-up, especially in a tired mind.

-Good work instructions are always interspersed with visual ‘breaks’.
+Good work instructions are always presented digitally and interspersed with visual ‘breaks’.
 The text snippets are rendered in a clear, objective, and concise language with jargon and industry-specific terms used only when necessary.
 Also, sentences are straight-to-the-point and action-based (preferably containing single verb actions for each sub-task).

 To supercharge the effect of the message, the documents are sprinkled with multimedia attachments like images, graphic illustrations, hyperlinks, audio recordings, video, and animated walk-throughs.
 The overall instruction is minimalist in design with white space used to enhance readability.